 - Using your favorite fruits or sweet berries allows creating your own fruit flan.
 The possibilities are endless.

-- Finally, if you want to try one of the best German desserts, here it is!
+- Finally, if you want to try one of the best German desserts, the Obsttorte recipe is here.

 Ingredients

-Baking powder: as a leavening agent, it helps raise the flan base while baking.
+- Baking powder, as a leavening agent, helps raise the flan base while baking.

-Chocolate: dark chocolate is used to prevent the pastry case (flan base) from soaking.
+- Chocolate: Melted dark chocolate is used to prevent the pastry case (flan base) from soaking.
 Replace it with milk or white chocolate if desired.

-Potato starch: it is used as a thickener to make the fruit glaze.
+- Potato starch is used as a thickener to make a clear glaze.
 Replace it with corn starch if desired.
 Or use a store-bought clear glaze Tortenguss.

 How to make a fruit flan